awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 ## Deleting tags<a name="delete-tag"></a>

-When signed in with permissions to your organization's master account, you can delete tags that are attached to taggable resources in your organization\.
+When signed in with permissions to your organization's management account, you can delete tags that are attached to taggable resources in your organization\.

 **To delete a tag from a resource in your organization**
 To delete tags, you need the following permissions: